dorkodu/prism/README.md

 prism is dorkodu's artwork styleguide.

+here we publish...
+- our brand assets
+- product philosophy
+- design inspirations
-here we publish our brand stuff, product philosophy and design inspirations, a collection of web components created in dorkodu-style, and more...
+- a collection of web components created in dorkodu-style

-artfully composed into a website template :)
+and more... artfully composed into a website template :)